Peanut Butter Jelly Time

 A conversation with the School administration reveals the lunch’s origins.
 “It started during that terrible winter we had a couple years back, and was really just a way to help students from having to go outside in the weather,” Provost Claire Fruitman CF ’96 shares.
 “It turned out to be wildly popular, so much so that we decided to make it permanent event.”

 PB&J Thursdays were extended through May that year, and are now enjoyed weekly during the nine-month academic calendar.
 A few years later it was moved to Wednesdays to better accommodate weekly events at the School, and to support students with allergies, it’s now known simply as “Lunch Break,” with other types of nut butters and gluten-free bread available.

 While avoiding weather is a sometimes-blessing, the gathering has a number of other benefits besides: students get a well-deserved break from their projects, they can interact with others outside of their program, and they save a bit of money too.

-National PB&J Day is fast approaching on Sunday, April 2, and ideas on how best to celebrate it are already circulating.
+National PB&J Day happens each year on April 2, and ideas on how best to celebrate it this year are already circulating.
 Suggestions range from adding crackers to the fixings, to bringing a grill in for Elvis-styled sandwiches (peanut butter and banana, toasted).